 If you can afford to do it, roll out the extension period until the end of March 2022 if not further.

 2.4 Government or commercial assistance

-Secure/research any government-backed loan or grant possible, but don’t spend it unless you absolutely have to, even if it has no interest.
-If there are grants available through commercial banks, business support organisations or donor organisations, then make sure you look at these and read the conditions.
-If you can apply for these grants, then this money could give you a route to a new market, using a new product.
+Always keep looking to secure/investigate any government-backed loan or grant possible, but don’t spend it unless you absolutely have to, even if it is zero interest.
+If there are grants available through commercial banks, business support organisations or donor organisations, make sure you look at these and read the conditions.
+If you can apply for these grants, this money could give you a route to a new market, using a new product.

-However, always be careful of loans as although they may give you a lifeline, you will still have to re-pay them in the future.
-They are often for a specific purpose, such as paying wages as refunds from a social security fund.
-So, be careful that you use any money wisely and follow the conditions of the loans.
+However, always be careful of loans, as although they may give you a lifeline, you will still have to repay them in the future.
+They are often for a specific purpose, such as paying wages as rebates from a social security fund, so be careful that you use any money wisely and adhere to the conditions of the loans.